Project Isaiah is utilizing a Community Participatory Action Research approach to address school based trauma

 Project Isaiah is embarking on a transformative journey, employing a community participatory action research approach to delve into the impact of school-based trauma on Black boys, while also considering intersecting identities including abilities.
 This initiative is dedicated to co-creating resources that aid in the healing process and foster safe learning spaces after a year of research on the road.

-• The team is currently traveling the country, during the 24-25 academic year.
-During this time, they are engaging with students, families, schools, and programs to merge quantitative data with personal experiences, ensuring a holistic view that encompasses various intersections while centering lived expertise.
+The team traveled across the country during the 2024–2025 academic year.
+During this time, they engaged with students, families, schools, and programs to merge quantitative data with personal experiences, ensuring a holistic view that encompassed various intersections while centering lived expertise.

-• The team is also engaging with specialists on school-based trauma, such as Occupational Therapists, Researchers, Therapists, Artists, Educators, and Psychologists, to identify and integrate healing-centered practices throughout the research process and deliverables that will be produced in year two.
+The team also collaborated with specialists on school-based trauma—such as Occupational Therapists, Researchers, Therapists, Artists, Educators, and Psychologists—to identify and integrate healing-centered practices throughout the research process and into the deliverables planned for the second year.

-Project Isaiah is as grass roots as it gets and they want to maintain this autonomy during the research phase to ensure this remains as organic and authentic as possible.
-As they travel across the country, literally driving around the United States, the team looks forward to co-creating solutions with those most impacted by school trauma.
+Project Isaiah remained as grassroots as it gets, intentionally preserving autonomy throughout the research phase to keep the work organic and authentic.
+As they journeyed—literally driving around the United States—the team prioritized co-creating solutions with those most impacted by school trauma.

 Year 1: Research on the Road